openbroadcaster/openbroadcaster.github.io/troubleShooting.md

 ### Troubleshooting Audio

+There are three aspects to the audio signal quality that can be addressed:

+    Signal attenuation: Signals at +4dBv require ~15 to 20 dB of attenuation to avoid distortion of input signals Signal phase : phase of one of the input connectors to avoid muffled sound Signal delay: the use of the USB-XLR adaptor creates a delay of ~ 0.5 sec.

+These aspects of sound quality may be improved by following the recommendations

 If it is necessary to adjust input levels, reconfigure the jack.plumbing setting to include the jack_mixer control.

 First, rename the default configuration file: